gprakarsh/WikiQueria/README.md

 We assume that you are running on EWS for all of these commands.

+Throughout, we will refer to Strongly Connected Components as SCCs.

 ## Step 1: Setting up datasets

 ### Original Dataset